FabricMC/fabric-docs/versions/1.20.4/develop/text-and-translations.md

 search: false
 ---

-Whenever Minecraft displays text ingame, it's probably defined using a `Text` object.
+Whenever Minecraft displays text ingame, it's probably defined using a `Component` object.
 This custom type is used instead of a `String` to allow for more advanced formatting, including colors, boldness, obfuscation, and click events.
 They also allow easy access to the translation system, making it simple to translate any interface elements into